etimou/SomfyRTS/README.md

 You are now ready to send commands to your Somfy RTS device.
 Example:
 `myRTS.sendSomfy(0, DOWN);`

 This emulates a press on the *DOWN* button on the remote controller 0.
-You can theoritically emukate up to 256 remotes.
+You can theoritically emulate up to 256 remotes.
 Of course, the first command you need to send is *PROG* to pair your remote with your device.
 Make sure your device is in pairing mode when doing this.
 `myRTS.sendSomfy(0, PROG);`